 Directions

 Prepare the cauliflower by cutting ā or breaking; kids love this! ā them into florets.
 If substituting broccoli for Brussels sprouts, prepare like cauliflower.
-Place each vegetable in a microwavable bowl with one inch of water and cook for four minutes until just tender.
+Place each vegetable in a microwavable bowl with 1 inch of water and cook for 4 minutes, or until just tender.
 Drain the water and set veggies aside.

 Heat oil in large nonstick skillet over medium heat.
-Add breadcrumbs; stir until beginning to brown, about two minutes.
+Add breadcrumbs and stir until they begin to brown, about 2 minutes.
 Transfer to bowl; cool.
-Stir in parsley.
-Season with salt and pepper.
+Stir in the parsley, then season with salt and pepper.

 Butter 11- by 7-inch glass baking dish.
-Arrange half of vegetables in dish.
-Sprinkle with salt and pepper, then one cup Parmesan.
-Arrange remaining vegetables evenly over the others and sprinkle with remaining one cup Parmesan.
-Pour cream mixture evenly over it all.
+Arrange half of the vegetables in the dish.
+Sprinkle with salt and pepper, then one cup of Parmesan.
+Arrange the remaining vegetables evenly over the others and sprinkle with the remaining 1 cup of Parmesan.
+Pour the cream mixture evenly over everything.

-In 2007, Laura Vida Thompson founded Frog Legs Kids Culinary Academy, a cooking school in Seattle and Kirkland where kids (and adults) have a hands-on fun cooking experience.Ā
+In 2007, Laura Vida Thompson founded Frog Legs Kids Culinary Academy, a cooking school in Seattle and Kirkland, where kids (and adults) have a hands-on, fun cooking experience.